TamLNM/SELF-STUDY/README.md

 ### From Indian (Eng Language)
 1. [Clever programmer](https://www.youtube.com/channel/UCqrILQNl5Ed9Dz6CGMyvMTQ)

-## SOMETHING I LEARNED FROM MY MANAGER, MY LEADER, MY COLLEAGUE
+## SOMETHING I LEARNED FROM MY MANAGERS, MY LEADERS, MY COLLEAGUES
 - About setting sring by ' or ": some speacial character such as "\n" can be shown by " and ' is not.